hugsy/gef/docs/commands/gef-remote.md

 ## Command `gef-remote`

+> [!IMPORTANT]
-📝 **IMPORTANT NOTE**: `gef-remote` is deprecated since 2026.04 in favor of `target remote`.
-The command will be removed in a future release.
+> `gef-remote` is deprecated since 2026.04 in favor of `target remote`.
+> The command will be removed in a future release.
 Do not rely on it.

 `gef-remote` can function in 2 ways: